Skip to main content

 What is aortic regurgitation?

-When the heart squeezes, the left ventricle (the lower left chamber) contracts, pushing blood out into the aorta, the main artery that takes blood to the body.
-The aortic valve is located between the left ventricle and the aorta and prevents blood from leaking back in between beats.
+When the heart squeezes, the heart’s lower left chamber (or left ventricle) contracts, pushing blood out into the aorta, the main artery that carries blood to the body.
+The aortic valve is located between the left ventricle and the aorta and prevents blood from leaking back into the ventricle.

 Aortic regurgitation, also known as aortic valve regurgitation or aortic valve insufficiency, occurs when the aortic valve doesn't completely close and allows some blood to leak back into the heart.
-Aortic regurgitation can be trivial, mild, moderate or severe.
+Aortic regurgitation is classified as trivial, mild, moderate or severe.

 Aortic regurgitation symptoms

-Aortic valve regurgitation often doesn't cause symptoms in infants or children.
-As the child grows, however, abnormal signs and symptoms may appear, including fatigue or a heart murmur (an extra heart sound when a doctor listens to the child’s heart with a stethoscope).
+Aortic valve regurgitation usually doesn't cause symptoms in infants or children.
+As a child grows, however, abnormal signs and symptoms may appear, including fatigue or a heart murmur (an extra heart sound heard when a doctor listens to the child’s heart with a stethoscope).
 In rare cases, a leaky aortic valve may cause chest pain, fainting or arrhythmias.

 Testing and diagnosis for aortic regurgitation

-• Pulse oximetry: a painless way to monitor the oxygen content of the blood
+• Pulse oximetry: a noninvasive way to monitor the oxygen content of the blood

 • Chest X-ray